The payroll response in a challenging year

-How global employers are using the Payslip platform to deliver global payroll continuity during COVID-19.
+How global employers used the Payslip platform to deliver global payroll continuity in 2020 as a response COVID-19.

-Global payroll is being delivered remotely due to COVID-19 and Payslip has been helping global employers respond to the crisis.
-We sat down with CCO, Mary Holland (CPP) to discuss the issues arising in global payroll due to the pandemic and what Payslip are doing to help clients who have urgent requirements.
+In an extraordinary year, global payroll was largely delivered remotely due to COVID-19 and Payslip has been helped a range of global employers respond to the crisis.
+We sat down with CCO, Mary Holland (CPP) to reflect on the issues arising in global payroll due to the pandemic and what Payslip has been doing to help clients with urgent requirements.

-Q: What is your assessment of the impact the global pandemic has had: for the delivery of global payroll and the wider payroll landscape?
+Q: What is your assessment of the impact the global pandemic has had in 2020: for the delivery of global payroll and the wider payroll landscape?

 MH: The pandemic has presented a massive challenge and I have been hugely impressed with the response of the global payroll community.
 Once again, global payroll professionals have proven adaptable, resilient and very diligent in their determination to ensure that employees get paid on time and accurately.